-It is helpful to think of submissions as one-page papers rather than research proposals, and the best-reviewed submissions have multiple paragraphs rather than one monolithic block of text.
+It is helpful to think of submissions as one-page papers rather than research proposals.
+The best-reviewed submissions historically have multiple paragraphs rather than one monolithic block of text.
 The goal should be to clearly and concisely present your work.

 NOTE: Please do not try to squeeze as much material as possible into the one page.
 Abstracts that adjust the format to that end or ignore the specifications in this Call will need to be rewritten and resubmitted in order to be considered.
 Deadline extensions for such rewrites will not be given.

 A maximum of one figure may be included in each abstract, and must fit within the single page of the abstract and within the margins.
 Figures should be created at the intended size, rather than scaled down.
 All figure text, including axis and tick labels, legends, etc., should be no smaller than 8 pt font measured as the figure appears in the PDF.

 Figure captions should be brief, clear and describe the figures appropriately.
 Scaling or cropping of figures within the word processor should be avoided, as this can create compatibility issues or, often, unacceptably small text.
 Figures should be rendered at a minimum of 600 DPI for images, and 1200 DPI for line drawings or plots, even if they include images.
 EPS is the preferred figure format, as it is resolution-independent for lines and shapes when properly constructed.
 JPEGs are acceptable only for images without annotations, and must be encoded with at least 90% / maximum image quality.
 Low-resolution figures will need to be re-created at a higher resolution.